marsdrums/ReSTIR-reworking/The gi pass explained/6) Limitations, issues and future work.md

 ![](./images/packed_render_targets2.png)

-Here data is compressed into a 32-bit render target and a 16-bit (half-res) render target, saving 55% of memory bandwidth.
+In this layout, data is compressed into a 32-bit render target and a 16-bit (half-res) render target, saving 55% of memory bandwidth over the initial configuration.
 Here some example code for data encoding/decoding: https://www.shadertoy.com/view/DtfBW8, https://www.shadertoy.com/view/llfcRl